jkugalde/SoftWorm/README.md

 ## Files

-- I am using the objects to program the robot.
+- I am using object oriented classes to program the robot.
 There are four classes here: the worm itself, a virtual soft muscle class, a time controlled muscle and a sensor controlled muscle, both inherits from the soft muscle class, in this way the robot program does not change, only the attached actuators.

 - The example in src is a time controlled worm moving forward.